Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Sign Stochastic Zeroth-Order Policy Optimization from Preference

 Therefore, the sign of the value function difference can be approximated as follows:

-In other words, if the sign of the value function difference is positive, then the perturbation vector $\vv_t$ is likely to have a positive inner product with the gradient $\nabla_\vtheta V(\pi_{\vtheta_t})$.
-If the sign of the value function difference is negative, $-\vv_t$ will be positively aligned with the gradient.
-This positive correlation ensures a convergence dynamic similar to stochastic policy gradient.
-This approach using the function difference sign is a novel zeroth-order algorithm itself which we further discuss in appendix~\ref{sec:appendix-zo}.
+In other words, if the sign of the value function difference is positive, then the perturbation vector $\vv_t$ is likely to have a positive inner product with the gradient $\nabla_\vtheta V(\pi_{\vtheta_t})$, and if the sign of the value function difference is negative, $-\vv_t$ will be positively aligned with the gradient, which ensures a convergence dynamic similar to stochastic gradient.
+This function difference sign approach is unconventional in the zeroth-order literature, which we further discuss in appendix~\ref{sec:appendix-zo}.

-\textbf{Value Function Preference Approximation.} The value-function-based preference oracle is usually unrealistic.
-For example, letting $D = +\infty$ in equation~\ref{eq:preference-model} would produce such an oracle, but panelists may not accurately aggregate the return of too many trajectories.
-Therefore, we use batched trajectory preferences to estimate the value function difference sign with a majority vote rule.
-Specifically, we ask multiple panelists to compare different pairs of trajectory batches generated from the two policies with a proper batch size.
-Then, we let the panelists vote on which policy has a higher value function and take the policy with more votes.
+\textbf{Value Function Preference Approximation.} We use batched trajectory preferences~\citep{ZhaWeiYin_24} to estimate the value function difference sign with a majority vote rule.
+Specifically, we ask the preference oracle to compare different pairs of trajectory batches generated from the two policies with a proper batch size.
+Then, we perform a majority vote on which policy has a higher value function and take the policy with more votes.
 The majority vote rule helps tackle the unknown link function setting and resembles the preference based on value functions under mild conditions.